ploomber/ploomber/doc/user-guide/jupyter.rst

 Integration with Jupyter
 ========================

-As described in the get started guide, scripts go through a cell injection process that replaces the original upstream variable (which only contains names for dependencies) with a dictionary that maps these names to output files, so you can use it as inputs in the current task.
+Scripts go through a cell injection process that replaces the original upstream variable (which only contains names for dependencies) with a dictionary that maps these names to output files, so you can use it as inputs in the current task.

 For example if a Python script (``task.py``) declares the following dependency: